 The best camping cot for backpacking is the Therm-a-Rest Ultralite Cot.
 This camping cot is light, packs down small, is comfortable, and very durable.
 If you’re looking for an ultralight backpacking option that will stand the test of time, this is it.

-The best camping cot for car camping is the TETON Sports Outfitter XXL Camping Cot.
+The best camping cot for camping with a car is the TETON Sports Outfitter XXL Camping Cot.
 This cot offers unrivaled space and durability.
 The dimensions are massive and you’ll be able to roll around from side to side in your sleep without ever feeling the frame.
 It’s comfy, easy to set up and since you’re using the car to get everything there, why not have some spacious luxury.

 One of the best camping cots for those on a budget is the ALPS Mountaineering Lightweight Cot.
 This camping cot is comfortable, durable, light enough for backpacking, and incredibly affordable.
 It’s almost impossible to beat, and if you’re looking for something simple, and effective, look no further.